|Oddly level area near Bat Cave. View is to the Black Range's Emory Pass|

 |Near the top of Apache Gap Canyon|

 Flordillo Canyon, and nearby Bat Cave Canyon are in between Burbank to the north and Apache Gap to the south.The large bat cave can be seen to the north near the top of this hike.
 Further back there is a large steel cable strung from somewhere high on the cliffs perhaps used by a miner to access a mine or transport ore.
 You may hear or read of Flordillo Canyon being referred to as Cable Canyon because of this.There are mines all over these mountains and folks still prospect for gold and other minerals(we met a prospector on our hike in Apache Gap).
 You may see stories of folks getting some warning shots fired at them for getting too close to someone's claim.
 These stories could be true or it could be some miner circulating the stories as a way of scaring off folks.
-We've never had any problems and the few people we've met have been friendly, but just as precaution remember some of the mines may have current claims,so,in addition to staying out of any mines because of the many dangers,leave anything that looks like a claim marker alone (stakes,cairns,fluorescent ribbon) and don't wander around an obviously staked out area.
+We've never had any problems and the few people we've met have been friendly, but just as precaution remember some of the mines may have current claims,so,in addition to staying out of any mines because of the numerous dangers,leave anything that looks like a claim marker alone (stakes,cairns,fluorescent ribbon) and don't wander around an obviously staked out area.
 All of these hikes are on steep roads made for driving,not hiking( the one to Bat Cave is the worst), there is little shade except the occasional juniper.
-Water is scarce, except with winter snow, or maybe with the summer rains,but please don't hike here in the summer, not only is it dangerously hot,but you have better than average chance of getting struck by lightning,should one our monsoon thunderstorms roll in.
-Images are Bat Cave, arch(look closely) seen from Burbank Canyon, road near the top of Apache Gap.
+Water is scarce, except with winter snow, or maybe with the summer rains,but please don't hike here in the summer, not only is it dangerously hot,but you have better than average chance of getting struck by lightning,should one of our monsoon thunderstorms roll in.